phroun/appstyle/README.md

   * [focusNext](docs/focus.md#focus-next) - fired when focus is supposed to go to the next interactive widget in squence
   * [focusPrior](docs/focus.md#focus-prior) - fired when focus is supposed to go to the prior interactive widget in sequence
   * [focusLast](docs/focus.md#focus-last) - fired when focus is supposed to go to the last interactive widget in sequence

-## Custom Painting

-If you add a [Paint Handler](docs/callbacks.md#paint-handler) to your Window Class, you'll be passed the window object and a 2D canvas drawing context.
-The standard library has some functions that you can call manually which are normally part of the default paint handler:

-  * [appstyle.drawBackground](docs/drawing.md#draw-background) - This paints the background of the window.
-If you don't call this, or paint the background area yourself, the window will be see-through.
-  * [appstyle.drawWidgets](docs/drawing.md#draw-widgets) - This paints all of the widgets on the window.
-  * [appstyle.drawText](docs/drawing.md#draw-text) - This paints text onto the canvas in the same way the default widgets do.
-  * [appstyle.drawFlatOutline](docs/drawing.md#draw-flat-outline) - This draws a flat colored outline surrounding a rectangular area.
-  * [appstyle.drawBevel](docs/drawing.md#draw-bevel) - This draws a beveled outline surrounding a rectangular area.

-## Window Classes in the standard library:

-  * `appstyle.debugger` - An inspector/debugger tool window.

-## Mouse Cursor Numbers

-  0. pointer (arrow)
-  1. crosshair
-  2. horizontal sizer
-  3. vertical sizer
-  4. diagonal sizer